xGabrielR/Cardio-Catch-Diseases/README.md

 ![final_model](https://user-images.githubusercontent.com/75986085/164909033-6786535f-4306-4695-852a-b6c888986f00.png)

 <h3>5.4.
 Confidence Intervals</h3>
 <p>This is the last step of the step of tuning the machine learning model, in this step the confidence intervals are calculated using a ready-made formula from MachineLearningMastery</p>

 ![boot](https://user-images.githubusercontent.com/75986085/164909015-8117ff1f-b909-4ccc-9478-2aea16b514aa.png)

+<h2>6.
+Model Bussiness Results</h2>
+<p>Need to answer the Questions</p>

+> 1. *What is the precision and accuracy of this new tool?*
+> 2. *How mutch profit the Cardio Catch Diseases will earn with this new tool?*
+> 3. *What is the confidence interval of this new tool?*

+<h3>6.1.
+What is the precision and accuracy of this new tool?</h3>

+At Cross Validation Between ( Mean + / - Std )

+1. Accuracy ( 0.7232 + / - 0.0059 )
+2. Precision ( 0.7436 + / - 0.0067 )

+<h3>6.2.
+How mutch profit the Cardio Catch Diseases will earn with this new tool?</h3>

+<h3>6.3.
+What is the confidence interval of this new tool?</h3>

+- 25% confidence interval of Model Performace ( 73.13% & 73.38% )
+- 50% confidence interval of Model Performace ( 73.01% & 73.51% )
+- 75% confidence interval of Model Performace ( 72.81% & 73.67% )

 <h2>x.
 References</h2>
 <hr>